gfantonib/genetic_algorithm/README.md

 The name is 'genetic' because I will consider a vector to be a chromosome.
 This chromosome, initially random, will evolve across generations (iterations) by reproducing and mutating.

+---

+This implementation is based on lectures by Professor Ricieri from ITA on the topic of Big Data and Machine Learning, presented at the [Prandiano Museu da Matemática](https://www.prandiano.com.br/).